Report: we have to change how we use land and produce food to fight climate change

 To combat climate change, we must make major changes to how we manage farmland, forests, and our own food, the United Nations said Thursday in a sprawling new report.

 The conclusions lay out a crucial paradox.
-Humans have harnessed land to develop into the complex, highly successful species we are today.
-But our destructive patterns of land use — particularly agriculture, deforestation, and destruction of wetlands — now contribute 23 percent of all human-caused greenhouse gas emissions.
+Humans have harnessed land to develop into the highly successful species we are today.
+But our destructive patterns of land use — particularly agriculture, deforestation, and development of wetlands — now contribute 23 percent of all human-caused greenhouse gas emissions.

-As those forms of land use help drive average global temperatures up, the land, and all the species that live on it, suffer: heat waves and dust storms are growing worse, for instance.
-Meanwhile, the various ways in which we’ve degraded forests, prairies, and shorelines around the world now put food security, human health, and ecosystems at grave risk.
+As average global temperatures rise, the land, and all the species that live on it, suffer: heat waves, droughts, and dust storms are growing more intense, the report notes.
+Meanwhile, climate change and other ways in which we’ve degraded forests, prairies, and shorelines around the world now put food security, human health, and ecosystems at grave risk.

 The last major IPCC report, released in October, looked at what it would take to limit warming this century to 1.5 degrees Celsius above pre-industrial levels.
 That report found that it’s still possible, but the world may have to halve emissions by as soon as 2030, reach net-zero emissions by 2050, and become carbon-negative thereafter.